v-studios/chkmd/README.md

 Requirements
 ------------

-Requires go to be installed.
+Requires [go](https://golang.org/doc/install) to be installed.
+Also expects [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) to be installed.

+I used exiftool because it also works with video and audio files.

 Installation
 ------------